 We estimate that as of the date of the filing of this Form 10-Q we have working capital available to fund our current business plan to the middle of the first quarter of 2015.
-Recent developments relating to the supply of clinical material are causing the Company to bring forward a major pre-clinical program spend in order to achieve what management considers to be a pivotal clinical milestone in the development of a key product candidate.
-Our ability to execute on our business plan, including the continuation and/or expansion of our drug development programs, is dependent on our ability to raise additional working capital, through debt (convertible or otherwise), by means of an equity-based instrument, or a combination thereof.
+Our ability to execute on our business plan, including maintaining our current level of basic operations and the continuation and/or acceleration of our drug development programs, is dependent on our ability to raise additional working capital, through debt (convertible or otherwise), by means of an equity-based instrument, or a combination thereof.

-This estimated timeline is based on the Company's revised plan of an accelerated level of research and development spending, mainly with external service providers (principally, Contract Research and Contract Manufacturing Organizations) in order that clinical and pre-clinical programs meet planned development milestones, especially for our OncoHistTM program.
-As a result of such increased spending levels and, given the available working capital as of the date of the filing of this Form 10-Q, a continuation as planned on these programs will cause the Company to have depleted its working capital during the first quarter of 2015.
-However, the Company believes that it is in the best interests of its shareholders to meet the revised expenditure plans and that every effort is made to raise the capital necessary to proceed as currently planned.
+As a result of current spending levels and, given the available working capital as of the date of the filing of this Form 10-Q, a continuation on planned programs will cause the Company to have consumed its current working capital during the middle of the first quarter of 2015.
+However, the Company believes that it is in the best interests of its shareholders to continue its expenditure plans and therefore every effort is being made to raise the capital necessary to proceed as currently planned.